 Your Home Should Sell Quickly

 Another great reason to sell now is the relatively short time it is taking for homes to sell.
-The average home in Asheville or Buncombe County is on the market just over 2 months (meaning it goes under contract at that time).
+The average home in Asheville or Buncombe County is on the market just under 2 months (meaning it goes under contract at that time).